Othniel C. Marsh House

 TO YALE UNIVERSITY HE GAVE HIS SERVICES, HIS COLLECTIONS, AND HIS ESTATE

-Marsh's contributions to Yale, science, and American history have been well documented and are indeed deeply significant.
+Marsh's contributions to Yale, science, and American history have been well documented and are indeed profoundly significant.
 He put the field of paleontology on the map in the United States in a way that no man had previously done.
-Marsh sparked the dinosaur mania this country still experiences with his groundbreaking discovery of eighty new kinds of dinosaurs including some of the best known today like Brontosaurus, Stegosaurus, and Triceratops.
+Marsh sparked the dinosaur mania this country still experiences with his groundbreaking discovery of eighty new kinds of dinosaurs, including some of the best known today, like Brontosaurus, Stegosaurus, and Triceratops.
 His work provided invaluable support to Darwin's theory of evolution and almost singlehandedly proved the now widely accepted evolutionary connection between reptiles and birds.
-The fossils he collected and displayed fundamentally transformed the way Americans understood and interacted with the natural world around them and the prehistoric one which came before.
+The fossils he collected and displayed fundamentally transformed how Americans understood and interacted with the natural world and the prehistoric one that came before.

 Of Marsh himself, Wortman stated: